Updated in 2022

 Is there a leader you admire?
 What can you learn from them?
 For example, Bill Gates is an inspiring business leader and philanthropist.
 Oprah Winfrey is an inspiration with her media presence and charity work.

 The under 20 age group also has influential leaders, although they may not be world renowned yet.
-Tania Speaks, for example, is an entrepreneur who launched a product because of a personal pain.
+Tania Speaks, for example, is an entrepreneur who launched a product because of personal pain.
 She founded Brow Boost and “grew the business by 60% in less than half a year”.
 She also speaks at elementary and high schools about her journey and increases awareness of bullying.

 What can you learn about leadership from the leaders around you?

 Your soft skills impact your work life.
 They can change your responsibilities, your work advancement, and influence your social life.
 During the pandemic, while we grapple with changes in our lives, we can take the time to re-evaluate who we are and who we want to be when things return to “normal”.

 If you’ve got the time, it’s your opportunity to work on your soft skills and make a new you.